 Office: Oklahoma City Council, Ward 8

 Amy Warne, MBA, RD/LD, is a lifelong resident of Oklahoma.
 She is Mvskoke (Muscogee) enrolled, Semvnole (Seminole), and Daughter of Kaccvlke (Tiger Clan).
-Amy holds three higher education degrees in Health Care Management, Nutritional Sciences, and is a Master of Business Administration.
+Amy holds degrees in Health Care Management and Nutritional Sciences.
+She is also a Master of Business Administration.
 She is a Registered and Licensed Dietitian and has served in healthcare since 2007.
 She has worked with youth and adults with developmental disabilities.

 Amy is active within the community through volunteering her time to various organizations that address food insecurity and food sovereignty, increasing voter turnout, and raising awareness for social justice.
 She is an avid supporter of small businesses, education, and the arts.
 Amy believes in the power of the people.

-If elected, Amy will be the first Native person to serve on the Oklahoma City Council.
+If elected, Amy would have been the first Native person to serve on the Oklahoma City Council.
 Oklahoma is home to 39 Sovereign Native Nations.

 ANTHONY TAMEZ